antfarmar/Unity-Tanks-Tutorial/README.md

 * Canvas Scaler (Script) component for helping developing multiresolution apps
 * Canvas component Render modes: Screenspace vs. Worldspace
 * Rect Transform component in all UI elements.
+* Anchor presets button to edit anchors (Shift/Alt)
+* Top to Bottom rendering of UI child elements of Canvas (as found in the Hierarchy)
+* Instantiating inactive game objects (e.g. particle systems) to cache them until ready for use.
+	* Also, setting them inactive again instead of destroying them then reinstantiating again.
+	* Caching like this (inactive->active) saves on garbage collection calls.